upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [How to Create a CYOA] – From the official [r/makeyourchoice] subreddit, this guide is focused more on static CYOAs.
-However, should you create an Interactive from scratch rather than adapating them, this could help you.
+However, should you create an Interactive from scratch rather than adapting them, this could help you.
 * [Tips and Tricks for CYOA Making] – By Hexall.
 * [Tips for writing descriptions] – A post with many comments to help you write descriptions of your own content.